 We didn’t visit it but there is a small, fenced pet exercise area at the Departures Area and you can walk your dog around the car park.
 Dogs are not allowed into the terminal building though.

 We visited the exercise area within the Pet Reception area.
-It stinks of what we’re not sure, but it is an area for dogs to run around in.
+It’s a bit smelly but it is an area for dogs to run around in.

 If you liked reading this or don’t have time to read it now, please consider sharing it to your Pinterest board.
 It really helps us grow as a blog.